KingHarv/MT-Finance-TechTest/README.md

 ### Why This Matters:

 In large-scale orgs with many Loan Charges per customer and overlapping dates, it's important to prevent inefficient processing.
-Applying conditional logic to extend the Release Charge only when necessary makes sure we don't rack up CPU load time and also avoids infinite loops.
+Things like only applying extra logic to extend the Release Charge's date against existing records should only be implemented when absolutely necessary (as per the businesses request for expected function) as otherwise this creates a secnario where we rack up CPU load time for non-essential reasons.
-This design was built purely within the context of the task given, but for larger scale orgs prone to governance limits due to their scale, having the Release Charge date updated based on custom logic against a MAX summary field, ensuring the Release Charge is always safely in the future would be much a more robust soluton that I'd choose to implement.
+The design arrived at was built purely for and within the presumed context of the task given.
+For larger scale orgs, making them especially prone to governance limits, things like having the Release Charge date be updated based on custom logic against a MAX summary field would ensure the Release Charge is always safely in the future (satisfying business criteria) and would also be much a more robust soluton (satisfying developer critiera) to implement.
-Again, while the logic for backdating the Admin Fee, and the rest of the functions, is perfectly sound and robust for this schema, in a more complex or uncontrolled environment you should consider to preserve both data accuracy and user clarity via something like the new fields and history tracking that I suggested, or different logical & processing approaches like the MAX Roll-Up value.
+Again, while the logic for backdating the Admin Fee, and the rest of the functions within this task, are perfectly sound and robust for this schema, in a more complex or uncontrolled environment you should consider options which preserve both data accuracy and user clarity.
+In this context, you could achieve this via a similar proposal to my earlier suggestions; new fields and history tracking, or different logical & processing approaches such as creating and utilizing the MAX Roll-Up value.
+This not only creates a scalable development solution for devs to revisit and build ontop of, but will also provide end-users with a level of understanding of the function 'behind the scenes' and better understand the key points which play into this function (while not necessary, can be useful).

-Any expected outcomes arrived at time of submission (that i'm aware of) have been achieved intentionally and treated as explicit exceptions based on the face value of the request at hand.
-With additional business context, the final solution might differ depending on what is or isn’t acceptable operationally.
+Any actual outcomes returned during testing at the time of submission (that i'm aware of) have been achieved intentionally and any such deviations from expected outcomes in line with the above detail have been treated as explicit exceptions based on the face value of the request at hand.
+With additional business context or information, the final solution may differ depending on what is or isn’t acceptable —  operationally, or technically.

 I hope this has been informative and that the solution provided meets your expected standards.

-Happy to discuss further around any points or details.
+Happy to discuss further around any points, details, or questions!

 Thank you again, and I look forward to hearing your feedback!!!